 Wines in this classification are ranked in four categories depending on their secondary market performance: Exceptional, Outstanding, Excellent and Distinguished.
-In the Exceptional category, you will find the blue-chip Australian wines that need no introduction; 17 wines in the current classification range from the iconic Penfolds Grange and Henschke Hill of Grace to long-time solid performers, such as Rockford's Basket Press Shiraz, Brokenwood Graveyard and Wendouree Shiraz.
+In the Exceptional category, you will find the blue-chip Australian wines that need no introduction, ranging from the iconic Penfolds Grange and Henschke Hill of Grace to long-time solid performers, such as Rockford’s Basket Press Shiraz, Brokenwood Graveyard and Wendouree Shiraz.

 As is expected, certain wines have dropped off this classification over the years, but the top performers have pedigree and with research (there’s that word again) into vintage conditions and cellaring potential, there can be returns to be made from the blue-chip wines.